-The State Legislature has delegated authority to the California Department of Housing and Community Development ("HCD") to review Housing Elements and issue findings regarding the elements' compliance with the law.
-10 If HCD issues a finding that the Housing Element is in substantial compliance with State law it is referred to as "certification" of the Housing Element.
-In 2015 HCD determined that Goleta's current Housing Element was in full compliance with State law.
+The State delegates authority to HCD to review Housing Elements and issue findings regarding the elements' compliance with the law.
+If HCD issues a finding that the Housing Element is in substantial compliance with State law it is referred to as "certification" of the Housing Element.
+In 2015, HCD determined that Goleta's current Housing Element was in full compliance with State law.
 The City is now preparing a Housing Element update for the 2023-2031 period.